yunshengtian/AutoOED/docs/source/content/about/introduction.rst

 Citation
 ''''''''

-If you find our work helpful to your research, please consider citing our paper (coming soon).
+If you find our work helpful to your research, please consider citing our [paper](https://arxiv.org/abs/2104.05959).

 Contributing